yuanqing/vdx/README.md

 > An intuitive CLI for processing video, powered by [FFmpeg.](https://www.ffmpeg.org/)

-- Crop, trim, resize, reverse, rotate, strip audio, change the speed, change the frame rate, change the volume, convert between file formats
+- Crop, trim, resize, reverse, rotate, strip audio, change the speed, change the frame rate, change the volume, convert to a different file format
 - Run multiple operations on multiple files concurrently

 ## Installation